robotics-4-all/commlib-py/README.md

 pip install git+https://github.com/robotics-4-all/commlib-py.git@master
 ```

+In order to keep minimal footprint of the implementation, the backend
+communication transports (AMQP, MQTT, Redis etc) are not installed by default.

 ## Redis Support

 In order to have access to the Redis transport you will have to install the